bflad/chef-auto-patch/README.md

 Chef Cookbook for automatically patching nodes.
 Handles weekly or monthly patching routines with or without node splay.
-Can automatically prepare node for true patch window by cleaning and pre-downloading packages.
+Can automatically prepare node for true patch window by cleaning and pre-downloading packages, which speeds up patch process and can help guarantee meeting patching timeframes.

 ## Requirements